Table of Content

 With flexible designs and the increasing adoption of home automation, smart locks have become a leading component of the connected home experience.
 Additionally, smart locks are becoming widespread in commercial applications such as the hospitality industry, commercial buildings, manufacturing facilities, smart cities, and lockbox facilities, making them a booming market in various sectors.

-This paper will explore the basics of smart locks, key concepts, and design factors for developing smart lock technologies.
+This article will explore the basics of smart locks, key concepts, and design factors for developing smart lock technologies.

 What are Smart Locks?